ZupIT/horusec-engine/README.md

 ### Finding
 The finding is a key part of your tool, since it's with it that you actually extract useful insight from the source code being analyzed.
-The struct right now is focused on simplicity, but we are working to implement it following the SARIF specification, so you can have complete control of where you import your data.
+The struct right now is focused on simplicity, but we are working to implement it following the [SARIF](https://github.com/oasis-tcs/sarif-spec) specification, so you can have complete control of where you import your data.

 ## Examples

-A simple analysis of a inmemory string:
+A simple analysis of an inmemory string:
 ```go
 	var exampleGoFile = `package version